advnsoftware-oss/agrid-js/packages/browser/README.md

 ## Developing together with another project

-Install pnpm to link a local version of `posthog-js` in another JS project: `npm install -g pnpm`
+Install pnpm to link a local version of `agrid-js` in another JS project: `npm install -g pnpm`

 ### Run this to link the local version